pengfeinie/object-detection/README.md

 ![image-20211109125322361](https://pengfeinie.github.io/images/image-20211109125322361.png)

 **The Model**.
 Our system models detection as a regression problem.
 It divides the image into an S × S grid and for each grid cell predicts B bounding boxes, confidence for those boxes, and C class probabilities.
 These predictions are encoded as an S × S × (B ∗ 5 + C) tensor.
-For evaluating YOLO on PASCAL VOC, we use S = 7, B = 2.
+For evaluating YOLO on [PASCAL VOC](https://paperswithcode.com/dataset/pascal-voc), we use S = 7, B = 2.
 PASCAL VOC has 20 labelled classes so C = 20.
 Our final prediction is a 7 × 7 × 30 tensor.

+*The PASCAL Visual Object Classes (VOC) 2012 dataset contains 20 object categories including vehicles, household, animals, and other: aeroplane, bicycle, boat, bus, car, motorbike, train, bottle, chair, dining table, potted plant, sofa, TV/monitor, bird, cat, cow, dog, horse, sheep, and person.
+Each image in this dataset has pixel-level segmentation annotations, bounding box annotations, and object class annotations.
+This dataset has been widely used as a benchmark for object detection, semantic segmentation, and classification tasks.
+The PASCAL VOC dataset is split into three subsets: 1,464 images for training, 1,449 images for validation and a private testing set.*

 Download: https://pjreddie.com/media/files/yolov3.weights and move to under cfg folder.https://pjreddie.com/darknet/yolo/